vspinu/imenu-anywhere/README.md

 # imenu-anywhere

-`imenu-anywhere` command pops an IDO interface with all the imenu tags across all buffers with the same mode as the current one.
-In a sense it is similar to etag selection, but works only for the open buffers.
-This is often more convenient as you don't have to explicitly build the etags table.
+`imenu-anywhere` provides navigation for imenu tags across all buffers that satisfy a filtering criteria.
+Available criteria are - all buffers with the same major mode, same project buffers and user defined list of friendly mode buffers.

 ## Installation

-Available on all major `package.el` community maintained repos - [MELPA Stable][] and [MELPA][] repos.
+Available from `package.el` community maintained repos - [MELPA Stable][] and [MELPA][] repos.

-MELPA Stable is recommended as it has the latest stable version.
-MELPA has a development snapshot for users who don't mind breakage but don't want to run from a git checkout.

-You can install `imenu-anywhere` using the following command:
+Install using the following command:

 <kbd>M-x package-install [RET] imenu-anywhere [RET]</kbd>